 Management does not expect existing cash as of June 30, 2017 to be sufficient to fund the Company's operations for at least twelve months from the issuance date of these interim financial statements.
 These financial statements have been prepared on a going concern basis which assumes the Company will continue to realize its assets and discharge its liabilities in the normal course of business.
 As of June 30, 2017, the Company has incurred losses totaling approximately \$95,620,000 since inception, has not yet generated material revenue from operations, and will require additional funds to maintain its operations.
 These factors raise substantial doubt regarding the Company's ability to continue as a going concern within one year after the consolidated financial statements are issued.
 The Company's ability to continue as a going concern is dependent upon its ability to generate future profitable operations and obtain the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they become due.
 The Company intends to finance operating costs over the next twelve months through its existing financial resources and we may also raise additional capital through equity offerings, including an equity offering of up to \$7.5 million based on a preliminary S-1 registration statement that we filed with the SEC on July 31, 2017, debt financings, collaborations and/or licensing arrangements.
-If adequate funds are not available on acceptable terms, we may be required to delay, reduce the scope of, or curtail, our operations of liabilities that might be necessary should the Company be unable to continue as a going concern.
-Cash Flows
+If adequate funds are not available on acceptable terms, we may be required to delay, reduce the scope of, or curtail, our operations.
+The accompanying consolidated financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.